 Licensee is hereby permitted to bring upon the Licensed Area and areas adjacent thereto workers, materials and machinery necessary to install and maintain the Encroachments over the Licensed Area as shown on the Plan.

 Licensee is hereby permitted to occupy the Licensed Area only for the purpose of carrying out the installation, placement and maintenance of the Encroachments pursuant to the terms of this License and in accordance with the Plan.
-Such work shall not substantially interfere with the City’s use and maintenance of the Licensed Area.
+Such work shall not substantially interfere with the City’s use and maintenance of the Licensed Ar5ea.

 All work performed upon and use of the Licensed Area for the purposes set forth herein shall be at Licensee’s sole cost and expense (unless otherwise agreed in writing), the parties acknowledging that there may be temporary interruptions in enjoyment of the City’s property adjacent to the Licensed Areas related to the conduct of any work related to this License.
 Licensee agrees at its sole expense to restore any portion of the Licensed Areas and adjacent City property affected by work conducted by Licensee under this License to substantially the same condition that it was in prior to such work or as close to that condition as is reasonably practicable.
 Licensee, its successors and assigns, shall defend, indemnify and hold the City, its officers and employees harmless from any and all claims, including but not limited to claims for damage to City property and reasonable attorney’s fees, which arise out of Licensee’s use, or the use by Licensee’s contractors or invitees, of the City's property as described above during the term of the License.
 The Licensee’s obligation to defend, indemnify and hold the City harmless shall survive termination or revocation of this License.
 Nothing herein shall be deemed to waive the protections afforded to the City of Portland by the Maine Tort Claims Act, including the limitation on damages contained in 14 MRSA §8105.